Electricity market participants

 A metering coordinator is a Registered Participant with the overall responsibility for coordination and provision of metering services at a connection point in the NEM.

-A market ancillary service provider (MASP) delivers market ancillary services in accordance with AEMO’s market ancillary services specifications, by offering a customer’s load, or an aggregation of loads into FCAS markets.
-A MASP need not be the customer’s retailer.
-In practice this may mean that while a customer has a retail supply contract with a retailer, a customer may also have a separate contract with a MASP to provide ancillary services.
+A DRSP need not be the customer’s retailer.
+In practice, this may mean that while a customer has a retail supply contract with a retailer, a customer may also have a separate contract with a DRSP to provide ancillary services or wholesale demand response.

 A person may apply for registration as an intending participant if they can reasonably satisfy AEMO that they intend to commence activities that require them to be a registered participant.